himanshupathak95/Event-Scheduler-DApp/README.md

 ```

-**When the compilation finishes successfully, the contract is ready for the deploument.**
+**When the compilation finishes successfully, the contract is ready for the deployment.**
 **Deploy the Truffle Smart Contract :**

 ```bash